cs-ieee-ist/cs-essentials/content/topics/gdb/introduction.md

 5               a = a + 2;
 ```

-To see the current value stored at the variable "a" we use the "print" command, as follows:
+To see the current value stored at the variable "a" we use the "print" command.

 ```bash
 (gdb) print a